Skip to main content

 Agriculture

-Agricultural emissions make up 17% of net emissions (110kT CO2e).
+Agricultural emissions make up 19% of net emissions (110kT CO2e).
 The largest emissions category is methane from animal digestion and waste (mostly cows), followed by emissions from land use such as ploughing methods like tilling.
-This data is sourced from the Isle of Man Agricultural Census and is considered fairly accurate, though there is scope to refine further with the availability of more detailed information on specific Manx farming practices.
+This data is sourced from the Isle of Man Agricultural Census and is considered fairly accurate, though there is scope to refine further with the availability of more detailed information on specific Manx farming practices which the new Farm Carbon Toolkit will assist with.

 Business

-Business emissions make up 9% of net emissions (54kT CO2e).
+Business emissions make up 3% of net emissions (16kT CO2e).
 Most of these emissions relate to heating commercial buildings with smaller levels of emission from refrigeration and other chemical processes.
 Emissions from refrigeration and chemical processes are based on UK levels scaled to the Isle of Man, so there is scope to improve this data by better understanding business processes.

 Waste Management

-Waste Management makes up almost 3% of net emissions (18kT CO2e).
+Waste Management makes up almost 5% of net emissions (29kT CO2e).
 The Energy from Waste (EfW) plant is included in Energy Supply, leaving emissions from landfills and sewage.

 Industrial Processes